RianMontagh/RianMontagh.github.io/_posts/2026-02-12-Plots-for-2024-Topobathy-Model-and-Avulsion-Sensitivity-Research-Plan.md.md

 *Figure 3.
 Total Bed Shear Stress Magnitude (N/m^2) at 8:00 a.m. on December 11.*

 Bed stress ($\tau_b$) can tell us information on sediment transport rates.
-Wherever $\tau_b$ is high, it means the flow of water is exerting a friction stress on the bed, and the bed is exerting a friction force on the flow &mdash; more \( \tau_b \) means more possibility for sediment transport.
+Wherever $\tau_b$ is high, it means the flow of water is exerting a friction stress on the bed, and the bed is exerting a friction force on the flow &mdash; more $\tau_b$ means more possibility for sediment transport.
 We do see $\tau_b > 100 \mathrm{N m^{-2}}$ especially at the constriction at the Everson Road bridge.
 There are also pockets of high $\tau_b$ in the overflow section, but not at the very upstream part of it.
 I would have expected lower sediment transport and lower $\tau_b$ at the overflow section because we predict that deposition occur here, not scour and transport.
 Question: Did any gravel bars form during this flood and can we compare it to $\tau_b$?
 (Would expect low $\tau_b$ where the bar formed)

 ### History File Plots